I got a few nice pots from the last firing. There were a few uglies too, but I can deal with that.

 I might be a bit crazy when this is all over though.

 I met with the buildings insurance adjustor yesterday.
 The good news is that they will restore everything to original conditions (how it was when the condo was first converted).
 The bad news is that this could take up to 6 months before I will be back in my little home.
-I am torturing myself right now by searching paint colours, furniture and appliances on line.
-With an entire rainbow to choose from, how do I narrow it down?!

 This is the view of my "kitchen" right now.
 Everything looks so much smaller with no walls to define the space.
 I keep saying to myself " how did I ever fit a Queen sized bed here?"